Skip to main content

 Dedication of the Dominguez Center for Data Science and the Perricelli-Gegnas Center for Entrepreneurship & Innovation

-On Wednesday, October 22, 2025, the Dominguez Center for Data Science and Perricelli-Gegnas Center for Entrepreneurship & Innovation gathered for a joint dedication and ribbon-cutting ceremony.
+(left to right) Lisa Belcher, Eric Belcher, John Reynolds, Mike Maiolo, Michael Dominguez, John Bravman, Scott Perricelli, Sue Gegnas Perricelli, JoAnn Patrick-Ezzell, and Jim Bolognese On Wednesday, October 22, 2025, the Dominguez Center for Data Science and Perricelli-Gegnas Center for Entrepreneurship & Innovation gathered for a joint dedication and ribbon-cutting ceremony.
 The event was attended by faculty, staff, students, alumni, and community members who are invested in the work of both centers.
-Remarks were given by Ghislaine McDayter, Kelly McConville, Celine Chang ’27, Rebecca Beneroff ’25, Michael Dominguez ’91, Erin Jablonski, Farhaj Shahid ’26, Katie Raso ’28, Scott Perricelli ’94, P’25, Sue Gegnas Perricelli ’94, P’25, and President John Bravman.
+Remarks were given by Ghislaine McDayter, Kelly McConville, Celine Chang ’27, Rebecca Beneroff ’25, Michael Dominguez ’91, Erin Jablonski, Farhaj Shahid ’26, Katie Raso ’28, Scott Perricelli ’94, […]

 Continue reading »